All Things Stewart Mineral Springs

 13. Monthly and yearly passes available; senior discount

-14. Talking/chanting allowed in sauna, same as Orr and Harbin, and soft positive talking/silence in hot pool (Like Harbin's whisper pool)
+14. Talking/chanting allowed in sauna, same as Orr and Harbin, and soft positive talking/silence in hot pool (Like Harbin's whisper pool of old)

 15. Office enlarged nicely in recent years, including big skylights illuminating space